-See "How to file a claim" in the "Eligibility and participation" section.
+See "How to File a Claim" in the Eligibility and Participation section.

 Generally, you will have until June 30 following the year in which you incur the eligible expense to file and resolve a claim for reimbursement.
-In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement, which may include providing documentation that a service provided in connection with a claim was medically necessary.
-All such documentation must be submitted and received by the June 30 deadline to avoid the amount being subject to forfeiture.
+In order for a claim to be deemed an eligible expense to be reimbursed, you must provide any pertinent documentation to establish that a claim is eligible for reimbursement, which may include documentation that a service provided in connection with a claim was medically necessary.
+All such documentation must be submitted and resolved by the June 30 deadline to avoid the amount being subject to forfeiture or included in taxable income in connection with the CYC payment card.
+For example, you will have until June 30, 2020, to file claims for reimbursement of expenses incurred in 2019.